joelhawksley/identity/components-2020/slides.md

 ^ enabled extraction

+^ around 100 PRs from GitHub into Rails 6

 ---

 > The best frameworks are in my opinion extracted, not envisioned.
 And the best way to extract is first to actually do.[^1]